vst473/iclr26/Indic MMLU/readme.md

+---

 # Indic MMLU — Benchmarking Open-Source LLMs on Indian Languages

 **Short description:**
-A rigorously prepared, multi-language adaptation of the CAIS/MMLU test set, translated and enhanced for 22 Indic languages to evaluate open-source LLMs’ real-world understanding of Indian languages.
-This README explains *what* we built, *why* it matters, *how* it was produced, and *how* to reproduce the evaluation.
+A rigorously prepared, multi-language adaptation of the CAIS/MMLU test set, translated and enhanced for **22 Indic languages**, designed to evaluate open-source LLMs’ real-world ability to understand Indian languages.
+We additionally conducted large-scale **evaluation on 16 of these Indic languages (plus English)**, producing detailed accuracy reports and per-language visualizations.

 ---

-## Why this dataset exists (the purpose — stated clearly)
+## Why this dataset exists

-Large language models are frequently trained and benchmarked on English datasets.
-To fairly evaluate whether an open-source model genuinely understands an Indic language (and not just mirror English behavior), we translated the widely used CAIS/MMLU benchmark into Indian languages and improved translation quality with controlled enhancement steps.
+Large language models are often benchmarked only on English datasets, which leaves open the question of whether they can *actually* understand Indian languages beyond surface-level translation.

+The **Indic MMLU dataset** bridges this gap by:

+* Translating the widely used **CAIS/MMLU benchmark** into **22 Indian languages**.
+* Enhancing those translations with high-quality open-source LLM refinement.
+* Providing a reproducible evaluation setup for **measuring open-source models across 16 Indic languages (evaluated subset)**.

-A model whose score on an Indic version is close to its English MMLU score demonstrates *robust language understanding* (not just brittle translation or token mapping).
-This benchmark therefore helps:
+If a model’s score on an Indic version is close to its score on the original English MMLU, it indicates **genuine language understanding** and strong cross-lingual generalization.

-* Measure cross-lingual generalization of LLMs.
-* Identify language-specific weaknesses (math, domain knowledge, phrasing).
-* Guide model development and fine-tuning for Indian languages.
-* Provide a reproducible dataset and evaluation pipeline for the community.
+---

+## Coverage

+* **Dataset scope:** 22 Indic languages (full benchmark availability).
+* **Evaluation scope:** 16 Indic languages + English (practically evaluated with ~24 open-source LLMs).

+This separation ensures the dataset is **broad and inclusive**, while evaluation focuses on the languages with the most immediate support and resources.

 ---